GMWolf/Computery/README.md

 A quick and dirty framework to write compute shaders in.

-Uses LUA to declare a graph of compute shaders.
+Uses LUA to declare a graph of compute shaders and their dependencies.